hashishreddy/ml_basics/zsample/readme.md

-i have uploaded all the other required things for all the people. please check and submit
+harshil - i have uploaded all the other required things for all the people. please check and submit